 In the early days of blogging, people would write about anything that came to mind.
-Over time, however, people have come to realize that in order to be successful, they need to focus on a niche and provide valuable insights.
+Over time, however, people have come to realize that to be successful, they need to focus on a niche and provide valuable insights.
 The same concept applies to creating insightful blog dashboards.
-In order for your dashboard to be successful, you need to consider a number of different factors.
+For your dashboard to be successful, you need to consider several different factors.

 In this blog post, we will outline 8 of those factors.

-Developers, Designers & Creative agencies have you ever been caught up with the below demands?
+Developers, Designers, and creative agencies have you ever been caught up with the below demands?

 1) Dashboard Purpose